lbl1985/canvasDownload/README.md

   Where the courses.json contains a list of strings, each string is the address to the Coursera class.
 * Input your Coursera username and password.
 * Once signed-in and to your class home page.
 Press Enter in the command line.
-* The download would triggered automatically.
+* The download would be triggered automatically.
 You could monitor the behavior in your command line area.

+# Usage for the downloads
+The major benefits of using the tool are not only about automatic downloading, but also using markdown files to organize the downloaded contents.

+When we download the files, the corresponding information such as the the Course name, Modual name, week topic and extra information, etc..
+The markdown file and the corresponding .mp4 video files are all saved in relative folder paths.
+If in Visual Code, users could directly click on the hyper link to watch the videos.

+# Declaration
+All operations in software are allowed by Coursera.
+The program author is free of any related liabilities related to the usage of the software.
+The users should take full responsibilities.
+Meanwhile, the goal for the software is to help users ease up the burden of saving materials for them to go over offline or for later references.
+Please do not copy or propogate the information for whatever unlawful behaviors.